publiclab/PublicLab.Editor/README.md

 ### Integration with PublicLab.org

-The API we'll be working from will include several server URLs:
+The API we'll be working from will include several server URLs, which we'll be building into the file at `src/adaptors/PublicLab.Adaptors.js`:

 * publishing by `POST` (`CREATE`?) to `/notes` (will go to plots2's `notes_controller.rb#create`)
 * updating by `UPDATE` to `/notes` (will go to plots2's `notes_controller.rb#update`)